kloimhardt/blog/docs/_drafts/draft-LisRoot.md

         [:string])
 ```

-With this definition for `:my-hint`, the line can be plot point by point, the value of the respective argument being the letter "P".
+With this definition for `:my-hint`, any graph can be plot point by point, the value of the respective argument being the letter "P".

 ```
 ((ROO/T Draw TF1 :my-hint) f "P")
 ```

 The type hint `:my-hint` needs to be part of the call.
-In fact, `ROO/T` always needs a hint to generate C++ code, we just did not up to now encounter them because of appropriate defaults.
+In fact, `ROO/T` always needs a hint to generate C++ code, we just did not up to now encounter them because the interop system loads appropriate default settings.

 The high level Lisp-C++ interop software additionally provides an important sophistication of this type-hint concept: runtime value validation.
 We can go on to specify a sophisticated type hint that does not only contain the information that ROOT's Draw accepts an additional argument of type string, but that at runtime we want this option to have the name "style" and that its value always only contains one letter.